seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

 What's with the nested do blocks?
 ---------------------------------

-Remember from [Using Monads][using-monads] that each do block can only contain one type of actions. `main` always has IO actions, so both `putStrLn` and `scotty` must return an IO action.
+Remember from [Using Monads][using-monads] that each do block can only contain one type of action. `main` always has IO actions, so both `putStrLn` and `scotty` must return an IO action.

     scotty :: Port -> ScottyM () -> IO ()